Support your child's highest creative potential and expression with a fun combination of studio recording, music education and music therapy.

 Music bypasses the "thinking" process, and speaks straight to and from the heart.

 Music is a symbolic language- a microcosm of the world at large.
 How a person functions within a music structure is directly related to larger areas of life.

 Defense Girl: An Improvised Song by Claire

 In this video, Claire hears some background music for the first time and realizes at 0:21 that she's going to improvise.
 Jon played electric piano over a loop he made earlier that day.
 Notice how Claire naturally starts to dance a little, and flow with the music.
 And then, she proceeds to channel a song with themes such as independence, endurance, perseverance, and matters of the heart.

 Many people find it hard to believe this song, and many others like it, are entirely spontaneous.
-All the lyrics, melodic phrases and changes were happening in the moment.
-Jon, however, did play with some additional arrangement ideas towards the end of the piece - just for fun!
+All the lyrics, melodic phrases and changes were happening in the moment plus a little post production.

 "Thank you Jon, for enriching our lives and opening up Claire's creativity" - Kate (Claire's mom)